 San Antonio Oil Rig Accident Lawyer

 The most recent data from the Division of Workers’ Compensation at the Texas Department of Insurance (TDI) reports almost 1,600 occupational injuries in Texas’s mining and natural resources industry in 2017.
 These injuries are primarily reported from private companies involved in oil and gas extraction and that employ more than 11 individuals.
 Each of the injured workers required at least a few days away from work, but almost half sustained severe enough injuries to miss more than a month of work.
+If you have suffered injuries then don't hesitate to contact one of our San Antonio oil rig accident attorneys to learn about your potential recovery options

 Sustaining a serious injury on an oil rig brings with it an ample amount of emotional and financial stress on top of the physical pain that accompanies such an injury.
 The Texas Department of Insurance (TDI) oversees the state’s workers’ compensation insurance program and provides benefits for those who have been injured on a land-based oil rig, so long as the injured individual was not acting willfully negligent while working.
 Workers’ compensation benefits, however, do not usually compensate victims for the full cost of their injuries.
 Also, some carriers deny claims and reduce benefits.
 In other cases, a third party might be responsible for the injury.